markgpritchard/markgpritchard.github.io/publications.md

 subtitle:
 ---

-This is a list of my publications (updated September 2022).
+This is a list of my publications (updated October 2022).
 You can also find my publications on my [Google Scholar page](https://scholar.google.co.uk/citations?user=mQRgzdIAAAAJ&hl=en).

 ## Peer-reviewed journal publications